elmot/clion-iar-stm32f3-stub/Readme.md

 # Preface

-We use STM32CubeMX because it’s very easy to use.   \
+We use STM32CubeMX because it’s very easy to use and provides HAL and startup code.
-If it’s not used(i.e. you do not use that or your chip is not STM32), just skip stage I and write your own startup code.
+If you do not use an STM32 or want to use STM32CubeMX just skip to the Clion Toolchains Settings stage and write your own startup code.

 # Prerequisites

 * CLion 2021.3+
 * Stm32CubeMX 6.3.0+
-* CMake 3.22 (3.22-rc2 as on 9-Nov-2021)
+* CMake 3.22.0+
-* IAR Embedded WorkBench for ARM with a license
+* IAR Embedded WorkBench for ARM 9.10+ (with license)
 * STM32F3-Discovery
 * OpenOCD

-# Create a project
+# Create A Project

 Start Stm32CubeMX, open board selector, STM32F3-Discovery, and create the project.
 Important changes: